OpenModelica/OpenModelica/README-BUILD-RELEASE-NSIS.txt

         C:\OpenModelica[x.y.z]\MinGW and compilation/simulation
         works fine
     - Install the new OpenModelica
-    - test OMShell, OMNotebook, OMEdit, OMPlot*, OMOptim
+    - test OMEdit, OMShell, OMNotebook, OMPlot, OMOptim

 11. Be extremely proud and glad, you made it! :)